 - High-volume campaign dialling the same number simultaneously

-busy is a carrier-level outcome outside SigmaMind’s control.
+What it means for you: dial_busy is a carrier-level outcome outside SigmaMind’s control.
 It is expected at a low rate in any outbound campaign.

 How to handle it: